pytest-dev/pytest-iam/doc/client-applications.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Before your application can authenticate against the IAM server, it must register and give provide details
 such as the allowed redirection URIs.
-To achieve this you can use the :class:`~canaille.oidc.models.Client`
+To achieve this you can use the :class:`~canaille.oidc.basemodels.Client`
 model.
 Let us suppose your application have a ``/authorize`` endpoint for the authorization code - token exchange:

 .. code:: python